PaloAltoNetworks/pan.dev/products/compute/api/22-01/access-api-self-hosted.md

 **Prerequisites:**

-- You have configured Prisma Cloud Console with your [server certificate](https://docs.paloaltonetworks.com/prisma/prisma-cloud/21.04/prisma-cloud-compute-edition-admin/authentication/use_custom_certs_for_auth.html).
+- You have configured Prisma Cloud Compute Console with your server certificate.
   Go to **Manage > Authentication > Certificates > TLS certificate for Console**, and upload your certificate (cat the cert and private key into a single file).

 1. Install your client certificate on your local machine.

-1. Request a token using your client certificate.
+2. Request a token using your client certificate.

 ```bash
 $ curl --insecure \